WillLillis/submod_surfer/README.md

 The `submod_surfer` binary isn't intended to be used directly.
 Rather, it only handles the user fuzzy finding over the submodules in their git project.
 Once a choice has been made, the program outputs the path to said submodule and exits.
-This path is then used by the `subsurfer.sh` script to change into the desired directory.
-In order to use this tool, please *source* the `subsurfer.sh` script.
-Any arguments passed while sourcing the script will be forwarded to the binary as one would expect.
+This path is then used by the shell function defined in `env.sh` script to change into the desired directory.
+In order to use this tool, please *source* the `env.sh` script.

 ```
 $ submod_surfer --help